-Fast-forward 11 years and Nine Cakes is one of the leading cakeries in Brooklyn and New York City.
+Fast-forward more than a decade, and Nine Cakes is one of the leading cakeries in Brooklyn and New York City.
 Thorleifson isn’t just a baker, but a visionary who crafts multitiered confections from the simplest of ingredients.

 Her cakes drip caramel, ooze fresh fruit filling, and sit light as air atop layers of homemade Italian meringue buttercream.
 They grace editorial spreads (hello Martha!), tempt prospective brides, and make even the simplest of celebrations feel extra special.

 Yet for Thorleifson, something was missing.
 While she loved (and still loves) crafting custom cakes in her Brooklyn studio, she couldn’t help daydreaming about opening a second shop upstate in the Hudson Valley.
 Nine Cakes already had a strong network in the region, thanks to its sweet deliveries to wedding parties along the Hudson River, so she felt the area was a perfect fit.

 In fall 2018, she ventured up to Hudson to celebrate her birthday.
 As she spent time wandering Warren Street and savoring the peace and quiet of the charming town, she realized it was exactly the type of place she idealized for her second location.